Jon Astbury MBACP MSc Counselling Therapist

 Areas of counselling I deal with

-I can often see people straight away or within a few days.
+I can often contact people straight away or within a few days.
 I am able to offer day time, evening or weekend sessions depending on my availability.
 You can contact me on 0161 850 6871 or email me.

 The initial consultation is free of charge and will last for around 20 minutes.
 This will often involve a conversation about what brings you to therapy, my way of working, how I might be able to help, and my responsibilities to you.
 This will also give you opportunity to ask any questions you might have about therapy.

 This first meeting can be important when choosing a therapist.
-It can help to get a feel for them as a person, what they can offer and whether you’ll be able to work together.
+It can help to get a feel for them as a person, what they can offer and whether you’ll be able to work effectively together.